igstan/learn-you-some-erlang-kindle/README.md

 Learn You Some Erlang for Great Good! on Kindle
 ===============================================
-These are the sources that I used to generate [Fred Herbert's book][1] in the Kindle-supported .mobi format.
+These are the sources that I used to generate [Fred Hebert's book][1] in the Kindle-supported .mobi format.

 If you only want the book, just download the mobi file from the Downloads section,